lumicks/pylake/docs/tutorial/force_calibration/active_calibration.rst

     The model implemented here only supports beads that are aligned in the same plane.
     It does not take a mismatch in the `z`-position of the beads into account.
-    In reality, the position in the focus depends on the bead radius and may be different for the two beads if they slightly differ in size :cite:`alinezhad2018enhancement` (Fig. 3).
+    In reality, the position in the focus depends on the bead radius and may be different for the two beads if they slightly differ in size
+    (see :cite:`alinezhad2018enhancement` Fig. 3)
     At short bead-to-bead distances, such a mismatch would make the coupling less pronounced than the model predicts.